PavolUlicny/Local-AI-Agent/README.md

 - Retries / exponential backoff for DuckDuckGo (rate limit or transient failures) with jitter.
 - Fallback paths: failing seed→use original query; failing planning→skip suggestions; failing relevance→drop result.
 - All LLM classifier outputs normalized & regex validated; defaults chosen to safe expansive path (e.g., default SEARCH if classification malformed).
+- If a classifier call itself errors (e.g., connection/model error), the agent falls back to NO_SEARCH for that turn; if the classifier returns malformed output, it defaults to SEARCH.
+- Context-length rebuilds are implemented for: search decision, seed generation, result relevance checks, planning, query filter, and final answer stages.
+Topic selection (context classification) does not rebuild on context errors; it proceeds without selecting a topic when needed.

 ## CLI Arguments